tessel/t2-start/wifi.md

 <div class="row">
 <div class="large-12 columns">

-# Connect Tessel to Wifi
+# Using Tessel's Wifi

-Let's get online!
-Tessel has Wifi connectivity built into the board, so you can use online APIs right away.
+Tessel has Wifi connectivity built into the board.
+You already used it in the Update step, but let's see what else we can do!

 *Note: This step is optional.
 If you don't have internet right now, just go ahead to the next step: [add modules](modules.html)*